EntropyWorks/docker-openhab/README.md

 Check port and point your browser to http://[ip]:xxxx/  to access and initially configure your OpenHAB 2.

+## Run different version of OpenHab

+When you run quantumobject/docker-openhab it will used the last release openhab(at this moment 2.0.0alpha2) but you can specified by using tags.

+to run OpenHab 1.7.1 :

+    $ docker run -d -p xxxx:8080 --link some-mysql:db quantumobject/docker-openhab:1.7.1

+or to make sure you are running OpenHab 2.0.0alpha2

+ $ docker run -d -p xxxx:8080 --link some-mysql:db quantumobject/docker-openhab:2.0.0alpha2

-To access the container from the server that the container is running :
+## To access the container from the server that the container is running :

     $ docker exec -it container_id /bin/bash